IBM asks contractors to take a pay cut

 IBM is also in the position of being the sole credible supplier for some goods and services, as a recent five-year, AU$96m deal to lease and maintain a mainframe at Australia's Department of Human Services demonstrates.

 Whether such organisations will want to talk about cognitive anything if IBM isn't providing the people they want, where they're wanted, is anyone's guess.
-But with IBM's revenue slipping for twenty quarters in a row, it's clear the company needs happy customers willing to talk becuase the company's many cost-cutting measures alone aren't going to turn things around.
+But with IBM's revenue slipping for twenty quarters in a row, it's clear the company needs happy customers willing to talk becuase the company's many cost-cutting measures alone are not going to turn things around.

 If you're an IBM contractor or client impacted by these changes, feel free to write to me. ®